elizabethdaly/pands-problem-set/README.md

 * The trial division test: https://www.wikihow.com/Check-if-a-Number-Is-Prime
 which involves dividing the number (n) by each prime to floor(sqrt(n)).
 The drawback of this method is that it requires one to know the primes up to floor(sqrt(n)); I assume we don't know those.
 As a compromise, I will attempt to divide n by all odd numbers from 3 up to that limit instead.
 Could save some time by avoiding multiples of some of those odd numbers that we know are prime: 3, 5, 7, 11, 13, 17, etc.

+## Problem 6
+**File:** problem6.py

+**Write a program that takes a user input string and outputs every second word.** λ python problem6.py
+Program to print every second word of a sentence.
+Please enter a short sentence: The quick brown fox jumps over the lazy dog.
+The brown jumps the dog

 ## Problem 7
 **File:** problem7.py